FrancescaMancini/FrancescaMancini.github.io/_posts/2017-04-08-AberdeenStudyGroup.md

 comments: true
 ---

-[AberdeenStudy Group](https://aberdeenstudygroup.github.io/studyGroup/) is a fun, informal meetup of friends and colleagues to share skills, stories and ideas on using code for research, and exploring open research practices.
+[Aberdeen Study Group](https://aberdeenstudygroup.github.io/studyGroup/) is a fun, informal meetup of friends and colleagues to share skills, stories and ideas on using code for research, and exploring open research practices.
 The goal is to create a friendly, no-pressure environment where people can share their work, ask for help on a coding problem, and learn and work together with their peers.
 Everyone is welcome, especially beginners!